|Frink & Walker’s General Stage Office, two doors west, on the south-side of Lake Street,|

 From 1832 until the construction of the first railroad in 1848, the stage coaches of Frink & Walker were the only link connecting Chicago with the outside world.
 For several years after the primitive locomotives had come puffing in and out of town, the stages continued to run regularly, carrying passengers and mail to and from many places not reached by the first railroads.

-Even before Chicago was incorporated as a village, the firm established a stage coach line to Galena in 1832.
+Even before Chicago was incorporated as a town in 1833, the firm established a stage coach line to Galena in 1832.
 Oddly enough, that town was also the terminus of the first railroad.
 As settlements increased in number, Frink & Walker met the growing demands by establishing new stage coach lines to all parts of the Northwest, as far as Milwaukee and Prairie du Chien Wisconsin, and to the south, a line extended to St. Louis Missouri.
 Many a lady passenger became hysterical in the stage coach when the driver seemingly headed for the middle of Lake Michigan while fording the more shallow water in the delta to the Calumet River, in the days before bridges.

 The stage coach office, from which all the coaches departed, and which was usually surrounded by an interested group of idlers .
 Many of the stages, especially those obliged to traverse muddy roads, were equipped with six horses, and, in addition to the skillful driver, carried a postillion , who blew a horn gaily when the stage was pulling out, and played a fanfare on its arrival to notify the idlers that the stage was in with the mail and passengers.